TorqIT/pimcore-role-creator-bundle/README.md

 ### Allowed Perspectives

-You can specific the allowed perspectives on a role by adding perspectives to an array of strings:
+You can specify the allowed perspectives on a role by adding perspectives to an array of strings:

 ```yaml
 perspectives: ["Default"]